lossless1024/StreaMonitor/README.md

 * Web interface (only status)

 #### Starting and console
-Start the downloader (it does not fork yet)\
+Start the downloader with the following command.
 Automatically imports all streamers from the config file.
 ```
-python3 Downloader.py
+python Downloader.py
 ```
+(On Windows you can use the `run.bat` file)

 On the console you can use the following commands:
 ```